- 4 files (PDF report, 3 Excel files)

 This analysis includes a comprehensive Türkiye energy market report and updated datasets.
 It is derived from the most recent key economic indicators, supply and demand factors, oil and gas pricing trends and major energy issues and developments surrounding the energy industry.
 The report provides a complete picture of the country situation, dynamics, current issues and future prospects.
 With market data and continuous follow-up of markets news, this report brings clear and concise insights with which to tackle national energy challenges and opportunities.
 Browse the tabs below for a detailed table of contents, the list of graphs and tables, and details on the data files.

-- Private companies account for almost 80% of the power capacity.
+- Private companies account for around 3/4 of the power capacity.

 - Electricity and gas distribution is in the hand of municipal companies.